-ART 113.
-Drawing I. An introduction of two-dimensional composition and drawing techniques using multiple mediums.
-While exploring the importance of achieving a balance between mark, form, depth, surface, the illusion of visual movement and the integrity of medium, students will intentionally create and compose a specific intent with the viewing audience in mind.
-Topics covered: gesture, mark-making, composing, personal expression and stop animation video.
-Fee charged

-ART 114.
+- ART 114.
 Ceramics I. An introduction to clay emphasizing techniques of hand building, casting, and throwing on the wheel.
 Ceramic sculptures and functional vessels will be made.
 Surface finishes will be explored to gain an understanding of basic glaze and firing principles.
 Partially satisfies the LA CCR.
 Satisfies the S ACE.
-Fee charged.

-ART 115.
+Fee charged. - ART 115.
 Sculpture I. An introduction to sculpture, with an emphasis on problem solving and building skills.
 Studio projects entail a variety of sculptural approaches using wood, wire, plaster, and clay and including an exploration of the structural principles and formal elements of three-dimensional design.
 Partially satisfies the LA CCR.
 Satisfies the S ACE.
-Fee charged.

-ART 116.
+Fee charged. - ART 116.
 Printmaking I. The History of Printmaking and the introduction to the printmaking process will be covered in this course.
 Images will be created using multiple mediums and printing techniques.
 While exploring these different techniques throughout the semester, the choice of process will be integrated with an emphasis on Printmaking in contemporary art and graphic design.
 Partially satisfies the LA CCR.
 Satisfies the S ACE.
-Fee charged.

-ART 117.
+Fee charged. - ART 117.
 Photography I. An introduction to photography utilizing darkroom processes and digital techniques.
 Focusing on image composition and history of photography throughout the semester, the class begins with techniques such as pinhole cameras, photograms, and 35mm film development.
 Building upon this, alternative photographic processes, digital techniques, and contemporary photography will explored.
 Partially satisfies the LA CCR.
 Satisfies the S ACE.
-Fee charged.

-ART 119.
+Fee charged. - ART 119.
 Painting I: An introduction to the techniques and processes used in Painting.
 Learning how to prepare and use multiple painting supports and surfaces, use of subject in composition, and brush-stroke will be covered in this course.
 A variety of mediums and materials will be explored in relationship to the history of Painting and color theory.
 Partially satisfies the LA CCR.
 Satisfies the S ACE.
-Fee charged.

-ART 120.
-Figure Drawing I: This course will focus on the study of anatomy, historical use of figure in art and the exploration of figure as subject using both two and three dimensional mediums.
-A variety of materials will be used with the emphasis placed on learning the power of visual communication through composition.
-Partially satisfies the LA CCR.
-Satisfies the S ACE.
-Fee charged.

-ART 210.
+Fee charged. - ART 171.
+Foundations of Art and Design.
+An introduction to studio art including drawing, painting, design, and photography.
+The course will focus on measurement, chiaroscuro, color, stylization, and theprinciples of design in two-dimensional art, and will include traditional and digital media.
+In addition, thecourse will provide opportunities to develop writing skills through a series of paper assignments.
+Not open to students with prior credit in ART 211.
+Partially satisfies LA CCR.
+Satisfies the W1 ACE.
+Fee charged. - ART 210.
 Graphic Design I. Explores design and the design process through historical examples, theory, typographic studies, problem definition, digital and traditional design tools, production and content delivery.
 Focus on digital photography and photo manipulation as well as digital illustration and graphic layout.
 Each student will gain professional experience and potentially work on a design project for Hanover College's Office of Communications & Marketing.
 Identical to COM 210.
 Partially satisfies the LA CCR.
-Fee Charged.

-ART 211.
-Foundational Design.
-This course emphasizes the understanding and application of principles of design in both two and three dimensional art for the purpose of visual communication.
-Throughout the term each assignment will focus on the development and application of the creative process, problem solving, the use of visual research, and design vocabulary.
-Philosophy of Design will be covered.
+Fee Charged. - ART 212.
+Contemporary Art Practices.
+This studio/seminar course emphasizes conceptual dialogues and investigations in Studio Art to develop a familiarity with important questions, both practical and theoretical, facing artists today.
+While researching how art is disseminated, understood, and at times, misunderstood, students create artworks welcoming traditional media and including installation, performance, video, and time-based art.
 Partially satisfies the LA CCR.
 Satisfies the S ACE.
-Fee charged.
+Fee charged. - ART 213.
+Illustration I. Through lectures and assignments students will explore the history of illustration and the multiple facets of contemporary illustration today.
+Topics and projects covered in this course may include book illustration, sequential art, street art, tattoo art, concept art, product development, and character development.
+Partially satisfies the LA CCR.
+Satisfies the S ACE.
+Fee Charged.